mike-kob/ProgrammingCourse/README.md

 2) Game - simple game, the main goal of which is to repair the road with holes.
 The game goes forever, but when you're bored, ther's button "Stop" to end the game.

-3)TicTacToe - simple relization of tictactoe for two players.
+3) TicTacToe - simple relization of tictactoe for two players.
 When the winner is determined, the game shows the message and suggests to restart the game.